 PCOS Hair Loss: How To Reverse It?

-Living with hair loss from PCOS is something you never asked for but it is not inevitable either.
-The added hair growth in other areas of your body easily fuels hopelessness.
-Remedies are plenty and this article will help you make the right choice.
+Living with PCOS hair loss is something you never asked for.
+The added hair growth in other areas of your body fuels hopelessness.
+Thankfully, there are remedies.

 Causes And Treatments Of PCOS Hair Loss

-PCOS hair loss or hair thinning is not a shock to those diagnosed with polycystic ovary syndrome.
-It is pretty much expected of them.
-With bald patches citing on the hairline, the once luscious lock of a ponytail is now merely a few strands tied around.
+PCOS hair loss or hair thinning is not a surprise for those with polycystic ovary syndrome.
+Bald patches citing on the hairline and the once luscious lock of a ponytail is now merely a few strands tied around.
 And worse, only to find the long strands shedding away with each shower trip to the bathroom.
-How can someone come into acceptance with that?
+How can someone come into terms with that?

 Is there any treatment for PCOS hair loss?
-If yes, can it help the displeasing symptom to be reversed?
+If yes, can it reverse the unpleasant symptoms as well?
 Read on to find a more detailed dig.

 PCOS is a common condition that affects the hormone level of women of reproductive age.
-This hormone imbalance produces excess male hormone levels and causes prolonged or infrequent menstrual periods and makes it harder for them to conceive.
+It affects 5-18% of women in the US.
+A 2022 study found that globally, the burden of PCOS has increased at an alarming rate over the period 1990-2019, making it a major public health concern(5).
+This hormone imbalance produces excess male hormone levels and causes prolonged or infrequent menstrual periods.
+This also makes it harder for them to conceive.
 Their ovaries develop a copious amount of small collections of fluid (follicles) and in turn, fails to release mature eggs regularly.

 The hormone disorder is one of the most common causes of female infertility that affects numerous women across the globe.
-But it is not exactly loved by those diagnosed.
-Especially when it comes to the range of disheartening symptoms, including alopecia and hirsutism, which means hair loss and excess hair growth respectively.
+Especially when it comes to the range of disheartening symptoms, like alopecia and hirsutism which means hair loss and excess hair growth respectively.

 But why is there hair loss and hair growth together at once?
-Well, hair growth is not referred to as the long strands that grow on your scalp.
+Well, hair growth due to PCOS happens not on your head.
 Instead, the hair growth will be in certain places of the rest of the body.
 Places you do not want hair to grow.

 While some women have thicker than normal hair growth on their face or the rest of their body, many women with PCOS experience thinning scalp hair and hair loss.
 It is referred to as, more recently, female pattern hair loss and androgenic alopecia — due to the high levels of androgens found in women with PCOS(1).